FILM PRESENTATIONS FOR

 FEBRUARY 20, 2020

 Almanzo 100 by T.C.
-Worley – Filmmaker in attendance
+Worley and Tony Franklin – Filmmaker in attendance

 The infamous Almanzo 100 gravel bike race has seen some dramatic changes over the past year.
 Entrance to the always free and self-supported ride that began with twelve cyclists in Rochester, MN and grew to over 1,000 cyclists annually in Spring Valley, MN required one postcard per person for admission.